 When it comes to ELD solutions, they are as good as the network they are running on.
 The U.S Cellular signal is stronger even in places of middle in nowhere, as their towers are in places where a majority of wireless providers do not have their towers.

 ELD Devices – Important Features

-ELD solution should either be able to support telematics data transfer or local transfer of data.
+- ELD solution should either be able to support telematics data transfer or local data transfer.
 That is through the web services or email and the use of Bluetooth or USB2.0 respectively.

 When choosing an ELD solution, ensure that they meet all the ELD specifications plus they are on the FMCSA’s list.